Thakurpukur metro station

 Thakurpukur is an elevated metro station on the North-South corridor of the Purple Line of Kolkata Metro in Thakurpukur, Kolkata, West Bengal, India.
 It is located in Thakurpukur, above the Diamond Harbour road.
 The station was commissioned on 30 December 2022.

 History

-Purple Line was approved in the railway budget for the financial year 2010-2011 and Rs 2,6519 crore was allocated for the construction work.
+Purple Line was approved in the railway budget for the financial year 2010–2011 and Rs 2,6519 crore was allocated for the construction work.
 In October 2011, NVRL won the tender for the construction of the Metro Corridor from Joka Metro Station to Esplanade Metro Station along with the Thakurpukur metro station.

 Trial runs on the 6.5-km Joka-Taratla stretch of Kolkata Metro's Purple Line began in mid-September 2022, and it received mandatory Commissioner of Railway Safety (CRS) clearance in November.

 The Joka–Taratala stretch was inaugurated by Prime Minister Narendra Modi on 30 December 2022 in the presence of West Bengal Chief Minister Mamata Banerjee and Railway Minister Ashwini Vaishnaw.
-Some students from schools like St Thomas Boys School were granted the rare opportunity to be the first ones to ride in this Joka–Taratala stretch after the inauguration.
+Some students from schools like St Thomas Boys School were granted the opportunity to be the first ones to ride in this Joka–Taratala stretch after the inauguration.